 Direct material purchased during the trading period is added.
 To this, the shipping cost incurred by the company is included.

 - c) Get the Closing Direct Material Inventory

 At the end of the trading period, count the inventory left in the store.
 Use the FIFO method for the ending direct materials total cost formula.

 - d) Formula for direct materials used

-How to Calculate Cost of Raw Materials Purchased
+How to Calculate the Cost of Raw Materials Purchased

-Calculating the cost of raw material purchased in an accounting period helps determine the amount of money required to fund an ongoing working capital.
+Calculating the cost of raw materials purchased in an accounting period helps determine the amount of money required to fund an ongoing working capital.
 It’s calculated as follows:

 - Get a valuation of opening inventory.
 The value is obtained from the preceding accounting period balance sheet as the closing inventory.